Storyteller (video game)

 Storyteller is a puzzle video game designed by Daniel Benmergui and published by Annapurna Interactive.
-The game was released on March 23, 2023 for Microsoft Windows and Nintendo Switch, and was released on September 26, 2023 for iOS and Android via Netflix.
+The game was released on March 23, 2023, for Windows and Nintendo Switch, and was released on September 26, 2023, for iOS and Android via Netflix.

 Gameplay

 Storyteller is a puzzle game in which players form story narratives by placing characters and scenes into picture book styled panels.
 Depending on how the characters, scenes and panels are arranged, the story and character motivations adapt accordingly, affecting the outcome of subsequent panels.
 For example, if a character dies in one panel, they will appear as a ghost in later panels.
 Each puzzle has a descriptive title, with the player tasked with forming a story that matches the title using the provided characters and scenes within a set number of panels.
 For example, if the title calls for a character to drink poison, they must form a story in which said character will be motivated to drink it.
 Puzzles may have multiple solutions and certain puzzles have sub-objectives which require the story to fulfil additional criteria to clear.